dalibo/temboard/packaging/deb/README.rst

 redraw.

 Top srcdir is mounted as ``/workspace/`` and ``dist/`` is mounted as ``/dist/``.
-Just call ``/workspace/packaging/deb/mkdeb.sh`` to build debian package.
+Just call ``/workspace/packaging/deb/mkdeb.sh`` to build debian package from PYPI.
+Use `FROMSOURCE=1` to build the package from source tree.

 Once you quit the shell, the container is destroyed.